 The complete dish is my new favorite comfort meal.
 It’s healthy, wholesome but above all, outrageously delicious—making it pretty much perfect for post-holiday consumption.

 One last note before I go.
 Freekeh is rather new to the scene, so you might have better luck finding it online than in your local grocery store just yet.
-You can buy it directly through Bob’s Red Mill over here.
-Or in the meantime, feel free to substitute another whole grain that you have in your pantry.
+If you can’t find it, feel free to substitute another whole grain that you have in your pantry.
 I think whole wheat couscous, farro, quinoa or barley would go great here.
 You’ll just need to adjust the amount of liquid and cooking time accordingly.

 Roasted Cauliflower, Freekeh and Garlicky Tahini Sauce